Camila-Ribeiro/Body-Balance_Milestone-Project/static/testing/manual/testing.md

 - My Account
    - Product Management
    - Nutrition Management
+   - Subscription Management
    - My Profile
    - Logout
-- Bag Icon
+- Shop Bag icon
-- ???
-User Nav - Username (redirect the user to My recipes page) & Log Out

 All the views are working accordingly:
-1. Click on Index which is 'Body Balance' logo (view to '/').
+1. Click on Index which is 'Body Balance' logo (url path to '/').
 2. Click on Nutrition (url path to /subscriptions).
 3. Click on Products (url path to /products/).
 4. Click on My Account
    - Product Management (url path to /products/add_product/)
    - Nutrition Management (url path to /nutrition/add_nutrition_plan/)
+   - Subscrition Management (url path to /subscriptions/edit_plan_admin/1)
    - My Profile (url path to /user_profile/)
    - Logout (url path to /accounts/logout/)
-5. Click on Bag Icon (url path to /shop_bag/).
+5. Click on Bag icon (url path to /shop_bag/).

-###### When logged in as USER, the user sees the following pages:
+###### When logged in as a REGISTERED USER, the user sees the following pages:
 - Index
 - Nutrition
 - Products
 - My Account
-   - Register
+   - My profile
-   - Login
+   - Logout
-- Bag Icon
+- Bag icon
-- ???
-User Nav - Username (redirect the user to My recipes page) & Log Out

 All the views are working accordingly:
 1. Click on Index which is 'Body Balance' logo (view to '/').